Updated: Sep 4

 We already mentioned the saying about “four seasons in a day” and the only way to be prepared is to stay up to date.
 So, always check out the Iceland weather forecast, especially before heading out on your daily excursions.

 Weather conditions as well as other unforeseen circumstances can also cause sudden road closures.
 To ensure that your road trip doesn’t end in an unexpected dead-end, you’ll also need to keep a close eye on the Iceland road conditions.

 May You Have a Wonderful Time in Iceland in May!

 It’s clear that May in Iceland holds a lot of perks!
 Whether it’s the weather, all the things to do and see and the number of daylight hours to do and see them in, or how much money you can save with a trip in May.

 If you’ve made up your mind regarding visiting the island in May, we hope that you have a wonderful time.
-Please don’t hesitate to reach out to us with any questions.
+Please don’t hesitate to reach out to us for the best campervan rentals in Iceland.
 Happy travels!